Data Processing Agreement

 Activities relevant to the data transferred under these Clauses: Provision of the Services to the Customer in accordance with the Agreement.

-Customer’s Authorized Users (as defined in the Agreement) of the Services.
+Customer's Users (as defined in the Agreement) of the Services.

 Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialized training), keeping a record of access to the data, restrictions for onward transfers or additional security measures.